JungLaw/Stock-Performace-Heatmap/docs/planning/TASKS.md

 - **Testing**: Manual validation with real-world asset groups
 - **Performance**: Database optimization and monitoring

-This task breakdown reflects the current completed state while providing clear direction for the next development phase focusing on enhanced ticker management UI.
+This task breakdown reflects the current complete state with all core functinality working and vierified through user testing.